SpookyIluha/DDLC64-LibdragonVNE/README.md

 # Disclaimer:
 - This fan port to N64 is not affiliated with Team Salvato.
 - It is suggested to play the official version first!
 Support the original developers!
-- You can download official Doki Doki Literature Club at http://www.ddlc.moe
+- You can download official Doki Doki Literature Club! at http://www.ddlc.moe
 - This port comes with absolutely NO WARRANTY WHATSOEVER.

 ### This game is not suitable for children.
 And those who are easily disturbed.
 ### Individuals suffering from anxiety or depression may not have a safe experience playing this game.
 For content warnings, please visit http://www.ddlc.moe/warning.html
-### By playing Doki Doki Literature Club, you agree that you are at least 13 years of age, and you consent to your exposure of highly disturbing content.
+### By playing Doki Doki Literature Club!, you agree that you are at least 13 years of age, and you consent to your exposure of highly disturbing content.

 # Libdragon Visual Novel Engine Features:
 - Automatic translations support for any game with a powerful translation system built into the engine itself